cktan/tomlc99/README.md

 The steps for getting values from our file is usually :

 1. Parse the whole TOML file.
-2. Get a single table from the file.
+2. Traverse and locate a table in TOML.
 3. Find a value from the table.
-4. Then, free up that memory if needed.
+4. Free up allocated memory.

 Below is an example of parsing the values from the example table.